Fusion of deterministically generated photonic graph states

 The global beam provides the possibility to entangle the two emitters, thus merging the graphs they are connected to.
 The underlying mechanism involves two-photon interference in the cavity mode and resembles the Type-II fusion gate \cite{Browne2005}.
 Although not strictly identical to fusion in its original form, we here refer to our implementation as a `cavity-assisted fusion gate'.
 The quality of this process crucially depends on the indistinguishability of the photons, which is ensured here by both atoms coupling to the same cavity mode and vSTIRAP control laser.
-In order to quantitatively characterize this process, we use the cavity-assisted fusion gate to entangle the two atoms and analyze the correlations in the obtained two-qubit state.
-To this end, we initialize both atoms by optical pumping to the state $\ket{2, 0}$.
+In order to quantitatively characterise this process, we use the cavity-assisted fusion gate to entangle the two atoms and analyse the correlations in the obtained two-qubit state.
+To this end, we initialise both atoms by optical pumping to the state $\ket{2, 0}$.
 Next, we carry out the fusion by applying a global vSTIRAP control pulse generating two entangled spin-photon pairs.
 As the photons interfere in the cavity mode, the which-atom information is erased.
 Therefore, subsequent measurement in the $Z$ ($R/L$) basis, with one photon being detected in each detector, projects the atoms onto the Bell state $\ket{\psi^+}=(\ket{01}_S+\ket{10}_S)/\sqrt{2}$ and heralds the success of the entangling operation.
+A detection of both photons in the same detector projects the atoms onto a product state ($\ket{00}_S$ or $\ket{11}_S$), which means failure.